 1. You know that everything and anything can be - and is - a jawn - Jawn is a word with a lot of pull.
-It can literally replace any noun in Philadelphian language.
+It can replace any noun in the Philadelphian language.
 Need the remote?
 "Hey, pass me that jawn."
 Lose your cell phone?
 "Where did I put that jawn?"
 Someone offers you some lima beans?
 "Get that jawn off my plate!"

 3. You avoid driving because - ugh.
 Parking! - Parking is at a premium in Philadelphia and the vultures, professionally known as the Philadelphia Parking Authority, are always circling (especially in Manayunk).
 Of course, if you're in South Philly, legal-illegal parking is available in the emergency lane down Broad Street or stacked up down the middle of Oregon Avenue.

 4. You don't expect to ever be on time for anything - Traffic on any major highway in the area is an abomination.
 And SEPTA is often late.
 But when you're on the train in the morning, you see the same commuters day in and day out.
 And you still accidentally slip up and call them the R2 or R5.